jidongbsu/cs452-file-system/README.md

   - Each compiler warning will result in a 3 point deduction.
   - You are not allowed to suppress warnings

-- [70 pts] Main driver: supports read properly, writing (to device 1 and 2) acts like /dev/null, kill process writing to /dev/toyota3.
+- [70 pts] Functional requirements:
+  - file creation works (touch)/10
+  - file deletion works (rm -f)/10
-  - toyota-test1 produces expected results /10
+  - directory creation works (mkdir) /10
-  - toyota-test2 produces expected results /20
-  - toyota-test3 produces expected results /20
+  - directory display works (ls -l) /20
-  - toyota-test4 produces expected results /20
+  - directory deletion works (rmdir) /20

 - [10 pts] Module can be installed and removed without crashing the system:
   - You won't get these points if your module doesn't implement any of the above functional requirements.